Get free weekly resources from us!

 Set up a voicemail extension that’s dedicated to announcing serving opportunities.
 When people dial in, they can listen to the message that highlights prime openings they can get involved in.

 Use some of these methods as springboards into creative ways of promoting serving at your church.
 Variations and combinations of the techniques above will ensure that the people at your church hear the word about volunteer opportunities.
-With these ideas, you’ll definitely hit your magic seven of getting the word out!
+With these ideas, you’ll definitely hit that marketing “magic number” seven for getting the word out!

 Angela Yee is an author, speaker, and chief ministry officer of the Evangelical Covenant Church denomination in Chicago.